 Assistant Overnight Guides have met all the requirements of Level One Guides.
-Additionally, they complete the SKGABC Assistant Overnight Guide Course and Exam and maintain current Wilderness First Aid certification.
-They can disinfect water, help someone with heart conditions or anaphylaxis, and manage a complex evacuation.
+Additionally, they complete the SKGABC Assistant Overnight Guide Course and Exam and maintain current 40-hour Wilderness First Aid certification.
+They can paddle in surf, prepare a three-course backcountry meal, and manage a complex evacuation.

 Level Two Guide

-Our Level Two Guides are highly experienced sea kayaking professionals who have logged at least 30 days of sea kayak guiding as an Assistant Overnight Guide, passed our Level Two Exam, and taken additional Wilderness First Aid training.
+Our Level Two Guides are highly experienced sea kayaking professionals who have logged at least 30 professional days of expedition sea kayak guiding as an Assistant Overnight Guide, and passed a multi-day Level Two Exam.

-They know their way around the water, have done long haul trips to test their limits, and practice first aid in the back country for 10 days to ensure their readiness.
+They know their way around the water, have done long haul trips to test their limits, and refresh their certification with On-going Training opportunities at minimum every 3 years to support their readiness.

 Level Three Guide

-After meeting all the requirements for Level One and Two, Level Three Guides log more hours and miles on overnight trips, long hauls, and rough Class Three Waters.
-They spend enough time on the water to be considered an aquatic life form before passing the rigorous Level Three Exam.
+After meeting all the requirements for Levels One and Two, Level Three Guides log a minimum of 80 commercial guiding days on overnight trips, long hauls, and in challenging Class Three Waters.
+They spend enough time on the water to be considered an aquatic life form before passing a rigorous multiday expedition Level Three Exam.

 Class Four Waters, Trainers & Examiners

 Guide Trainers meet all the requirements for Level Three, as well as logging 200 additional commercial sea kayak guiding days including at least 40 in Class Three waters.
 Guide Trainers log at least 21 days of assisting on SKGABC guide training courses before being granted their certification and leading courses on their own.
 Guide Examiners have met and surpassed all the requirements for Trainers, logged an additional 300 days of commercail sea kayak guiding, assisted on multiple Level Two and Three exams, and received multiple letters of recommendation from mentor Examiners.
 The highest standards of technical, theoretical, practical, and interpersonal skills are required, and ongoing self-improvement is necessary to become a Trainer or Examiner.